strapi/documentation/docs/developer-docs/latest/development/custom-fields.md

 ::: callout 🚧 Current custom fields limitations

 * Custom fields can not be used to register new database types in the Strapi backend.
-* Custom fields can not use the relation, component or dynamic zone data types.
+* Custom fields can not use the relation, media, component, or dynamic zone data types.
 * Custom fields can only be shared using plugins.

 :::